int-index/slay/README.md

 ## Project structure

 The main package is `slay-core`, it contains the layouting engine.
 The engine is abstracted over coordinate types using Backpack.
-There are two supplemental packages to instantiate coordinates: `slay-number-double` and `slay-number-integer`.
+There are a few supplemental packages to instantiate coordinates: `slay-number-double`, `slay-number-integer`, and `slay-number-int`.

 In `slay-core` there are two modules: